 The Company uses its best estimates and assumptions to assign fair value to the tangible and intangible assets acquired and liabilities assumed as of the acquisition date.
-The excess of the fair value of purchase consideration over the fair values of these tangible and intangible assets acquired and liabilities assumed is recorded as goodwill.
+The excess of the fair value of purchase consideration over the fair values of the tangible and intangible assets acquired and liabilities assumed is recorded as goodwill.
 These estimates are inherently uncertain and subject to refinement.
 During the measurement period, which may be up to one year from the acquisition date, the Company may record adjustments to the fair value of these tangible and intangible assets acquired and liabilities assumed, with the corresponding offset to goodwill.
 In addition, uncertain tax positions and tax-related valuation allowances are initially established in connection with a business combination as of the acquisition date.
 Upon the conclusion of the measurement period or final determination of the fair value of assets acquired or liabilities assumed, whichever comes first, any subsequent adjustments are recorded to the Company's consolidated statements of operations.
+Acquisition-related expenses are recognized separately from the business combination and are expensed as incurred.